Yoast/developer/docs/features/schema/pieces/webpage.md

 ### When it's a homepage
 * Add an additional `about` property which references the main entity of the site (typically an `Organization` or `Person`, depending on user configuration).
-* If there’s no explicitly defined featured image for the page, set the `primaryImageOfPage` to the (`imageObject` representing the) site’s logo.
+* If there's no explicitly defined featured image for the page, set the `primaryImageOfPage` to the (`imageObject` representing the) site's logo.

 ## Transformations
 The `WebPage` type may be transformed in the following scenarios.